telerik/maui-docs/controls/slider/overview.md

 # .NET MAUI Slider Overview

- The Telerik UI for .NET MAUI Slider represents a slider control that displays a value in a given min-max range.
-The end user can change the values by dragging the thumb.
-Slider supports ticks, labels and tooltips to help users quickly identify the min-max range and what the value is as well as easily modify them if needed.
+The Telerik UI for .NET MAUI Slider represents a slider component that displays a value in a predefined min-max range.
+End users can change the selected value by dragging the thumb.

+The Slider supports ticks, labels, and tooltips.
+With them, your end users can quickly identify the min-max range and the currently selected value, and modify them, if needed.

 ![.NET MAUI Slider Overview](images/slider-overview.png)